BrunoOGoes/DSPortifolio/README.md

 # About Me

-🔬 Background in theoretical physics, specializing in quantum technologies and quantum thermodynamics.

 🌐 Multidisciplinary profile with a deep appreciation for mathematical models uncovering patterns in data, exploring the physical world, society, and beyond.

 🎓 Completed PhD in nanophysics, now embarking on a career in Data Science.